 P hases of the Secondary Program I. Prepare to Teach 1st Summer: June - August Teacher candidates (TCs) complete initial coursework in writing, foundations, adolescent development, ESOL, and their content area.
 They meet their potential mentor and secure their student teaching placement.
 Mentors confirm expectations for the first week of school.
-MESOL candidates complete ESOL 507.
 Practicum: There are no designated practicum hours during Phase I II.
 Observe & Assist Fall: Late August - mid-October TCs participate in start of school activities, spending extra time at their site during the first week of school.
 Together, mentors and candidates determine the course in which the candidate begins teaching.
 Candidates spend 10-15 hours per week at the practicum site.
-Practicum: 10-15 hours/week with Tuesdays available as a full- time day III.
+Practicum: 10-15 hours/week III.
 Co-Plan & Co-Teach Fall: Late October - mid-November Candidates participate in The School Exchange.
-In anticipation of December teaching, mentors and TCs coplan lessons for candidates to implement and might coteach lessons.
+In anticipation of December teaching, mentors and TCs co-plan lessons for candidates to implement and might co-teach lessons.
 Mentors and candidates determine a rough plan for the timing and focus of their EdTPA.
 TCs develop and submit lesson plans for December using the principles of backward design.
 Practicum: 10-15 hours/week at primary placement IV.
 December Teaching Fall: Mid-November - December TCs take on lead teacher role for one class period between mid-November and winter break.
 These 3+ weeks of teaching provide the data for the TCs EdTPA submission.
 Using the TCA as a guide, mentors observe weekly during this period and supervisors conduct their 1st observation.
 TCs use data to make instructional decisions and reflect on their experience.
 Practicum: Candidates at site every morning until Winter Break.
-Campus responsibilities begin at 1pm.
+Campus responsibilities begin at 1:30pm.
 Candidates complete and submit EdTPA V. Refine the Work Spring: January - March TCs analyze and reflect on data from December teaching as they continue as lead teacher for one class.
 Mentors and candidates plan for a first teaching unit and TCs implement in February/March.
 Using the TCA as a guide, supervisors and mentors help candidates identify areas of focus.
 In February, candidates complete formative TCA evaluations.
 Candidates redo and submit revised edTPA as needed.
-MESOL: Candidates take an extra semester hour of ESOL-related coursework and also register for a two semester hour practicum Practicum: 15-20 hours/week MESOL: Observe, assist, coteach, and teach ELD lessons with a designated ESOL Mentor.
-An ESOL Supervisor will also begin to observe and identify areas of focus.
-VI.
+Practicum: 15-20 hours/week VI.
 Teach Full-Time Spring/2 nd summer: April-June TCs transition gradually to 3⁄4 teaching load after Spring Break.
 This might require working with a 2 nd mentor.
 TCs are now at their site full-time.
 Graduate coursework is diminished, but ongoing, taking place in evenings only.
 Candidates complete summative TCA evaluation.
-MESOL: Candidates complete both their sheltered instruction and ELD practicum hours and complete a summative ESOL evaluation with their supervisor in April.
 Practicum: Full-time contract hours from spring break through end of school in June.
-MESOL: Sheltered instruction in practicum classroom; finish work with ESOL mentor and supervisor in April.
 VII.
 Complete Degree 2 nd Summer: June - July TCs participate in commencement.
 They finish teaching and grading at their site, participating in all end-of-year activities.
 They complete summer coursework including: Building Classroom Community, and 1-2 content courses (depending on their designated content area).
-L&C prepares license paperwork.
-MESOL: Candidates complete testing and additional coursework.
+L&C completes licensure audit and recommends TC to TSPC.
 Practicum: There are no designated practicum hours during Phase VII